Eun/DisableMonitor/README.md

 DisableMonitor
 ==============
-Adds the missing feature to disable a monitor to your Mac!
+Adds the missing feature to disable a monitor on your Mac!

 Easily disable or enable a monitor on your Mac!